jahto/HSLDataKafkaExample/README.md

 Very simple.
 Just polls the endpoint (http://api.digitransit.fi/realtime/vehicle-positions/v1/siriaccess/vm/json) and pushes received list of JSON-data from HSL real-time feed to a Kafka stream as separate messages.
 More connectors could be added later.
+Consider switching to MQTT feed instead.

+### HSLMQTTConnector

+Unfinished.

+### FOLIDataConnector

+For Turku area feed.

+### TKLDataConnector

+For Tampere area feed.

-### HSLDataStreamTransformer
+### HSLDataVehicleTransformer

 - Adds some data to vehicle information.
-Difference of delay since last received sample and the length of time the difference was measured in.
+Difference of delay since last suitable sample, the length of time the difference was calculated in, and vehicles approximaty bearing.
-- Adds vehicles operating on a line as a list to line information and pushes the data downstream.
 - Collects rough history of a vehicles movement around keyed by vehicle id and date, and pushes the data downstream.

-Note: This strategy might be impossible to make work correctly and reliably.
-A better approuch could be to separate this to HSLDataVehicleTransformer that does the first transform, and then feed the resulting data to HSLDataLineTransformer keyed now by line id.
-This way it should be possible to detect when a vehicle changes line, and send that data to a separate stream keyed (and partitioned) the same way as the previous, also subscribed by the second transformer.
-This way, no matter how many transformers there are processing the streams, all the data needed will reach the correct one.

-### HSLDataVehicleTransformer

-Works, but logic still faulty.

 ### HSLDataLineTransformer

-Works, but logic still faulty.
+- Adds vehicles operating on a line as a list to line information and pushes the data downstream.

 ### HSLDataWebServer